 Please send us your suggestions for future speakers!
 We are striving for a broad coverage of immunology topics, geographical locations as well as gender balance.

 Send speaker suggestions to Victor Greiff: firstname.lastname@example.org

-We are pleased to have Professor Susan Rooijakkers (UMC Utrecht) for the 4th session of NSI Rising Stars in Immunology – see seminar details below:
+We are pleased to have Associate Professor Marco Donia (University of Copenhagen) for the 5th session of NSI Rising Stars in Immunology – see seminar details below:

 Speaker: Prof Susan Rooijakkers, MD, PhD

 ‘Antibodies against bacterial infections: from basic insights to therapies’